1/2 DAY MOUNTAIN HIKE with 360° VIEWS! NGORN NAK MOUNTAIN RAINFOREST TREKKING!

 Best Mountain Trail in Krabi!

-What Can You Expect at Ngorn Nak Mountain Trek?
+What Can You Expect Hiking Up Ngorn Nak Mountain Trail?

 This jungle trek is a short trail up to the peak of a mountain top which is a short distance from the beaches of Ao Nang and Noppharat Thara.
 In fact, it is located in Tub Kaak near the Amari Vogue Hotel.
 If you stay at the Amari, you can simply walk to this jungle path and start climbing after stocking up with some water and mosquito spray.